 Avoid the “hot” tips that you hear from friends or read about on the internet.
 If a “regular person” hears a tip, it’s either too late to make an easy profit or it might be a scam.

 Inexperienced investors who invest significant amounts of money into the market are more likely to sell at the first sign of volatility.
 The only guarantee in the stock market is that you can be sure that there will be good and bad days.
 If you are shaken when your stocks’ value decreases, you may sell at the wrong time, and lock in a loss.
 Get used to the market by starting with small amounts of money, and increase it as your comfort with volatility increases.
 If you still can’t stand the ups and downs, consider more conservative investments.

 Get the right type of advice.

-If you’re not sure which type of service you need and don’t want to worry about your stocks, begin by meeting with a financial planner who will ask you a lot of questions about your situation before offering advice.
-He will try to understand your needs, goals, and risk tolerance before he begins suggesting any investment planning.
+If you’re not sure which type of service you need and don’t want to worry about your stocks, begin by meeting with a financial professional who will ask you a lot of questions about your situation before offering advice.
+I would only choose someone who tries to understand your needs, goals, and risk tolerance before suggesting any specific investments.

 Feel free to call my office if you want help choosing an advisor or investments (02-624-2788).